Edmilson-C/Edmilson-C/README.md

 - 👨🏾‍💻 I'm skilled in NuxtJS, ReactJS, NodeJS, SQL, MongoDB, Firebase and some more.
 - 💬 You can ask me about anything related to Algorithms & Data Structures.
-- 🌱 I’m currently learning tests
+- 🌱 I’m currently learning automated tests
 - 🎥 I like to watch and memorize lines from films & TV Shows.
 - 😄 Pronouns: Dev/Mr/He/Him